 Our pre-tax margins are affected by the mix of revenues generated.
-For example, servicing revenues tend to have higher pre-tax margins than Newmark as a whole, and margins from originating GSE/FHA loans, which are included in "Commercial mortgage origination, net" in our consolidated statement of operations, tend to be lower, as we retain rights to service loans over time, and because this item includes non-cash GAAP gains attributable to OMSRs, which represent the fair value of expected net future cash flows from servicing recognized at commitment, net.
-Investment sales and mortgage brokerage transactions tend to have higher pre-tax margins than leasing transactions.
+For example, servicing revenues tend to have higher pre-tax margins than Newmark as a whole, and margins from originating GSE/FHA loans, which are included in "Capital markets" in our consolidated statement of operations, tend to be lower, as we retain rights to service loans over time, and because this item includes non-cash GAAP gains attributable to OMSRs, which represent the fair value of expected net future cash flows from servicing recognized at commitment, net.
+Capital markets transactions tend to have higher pre-tax margins than leasing transactions.
 Pre-tax earnings margins on our property management and parts of our other GCS businesses are at the lower end of margins for the Company as a whole because they include some revenues that equal their related expenses.
-These revenues represent fully reimbursable compensation and noncompensation costs and may be referred to as "pass through revenues."
+These revenues represent fully reimbursable compensation and non-compensation costs and may be referred to as "pass through revenues."

 Due to the strong desire of many market participants to close real estate transactions prior to the end of a calendar year, our business exhibits certain seasonality, with our revenue tending to be lowest in the first quarter and strongest in the fourth quarter.
-For the five years from 2019 through 2023, we generated an average of approximately 22% of our revenues in the first quarter and 29% of our revenues in the fourth quarter.
+For the five years from 2020 through 2024, we generated an average of approximately 21% of our revenues in the first quarter and 30% of our revenues in the fourth quarter.
 Because approximately 30% of our expenses are fixed in a typical year, this seasonality generally leads to higher profitability in the fourth quarter and lower margins in the first quarter, all else equal.